 Fortunately, the Obama administration seems ready to eliminate

-take a close look at a Medicare rule adopted in November that seems likely to make the cost problem
+a close look at a Medicare rule adopted in November that seems likely to make the cost problem worse

-worse by expanding coverage for "off-label" uses of cancer drugs - uses other than those
+by expanding coverage for "off-label" uses of cancer drugs - uses other than those for

 recently described by Reed Abelson and Andrew Pollack in The Times, the rule does so by increasing

 the number of reference guides - or compendiums - that Medicare relies on to determine which

 off-label uses to cover.
 Medicare officials insist they aren't required to pay for a drug simply

 because it is recommended in a compendium.
 But many experts say that the practical effect is to

 virtually guarantee that Medicare pays for the off-label use.

 be confident that the compendiums were authoritative and unbiased, but analysts have found that